hashus42/osmanlica-imla/README.md

 # osmanlica-imla
  osmanlica-imla lugati

-Inspect the database with sqlitebrowser imlakilavuzu3.db
+Inspect the database with "sqlitebrowser imlakilavuzu3.db"